 The typical verandah or patio is a rectangular extension along the back or side of the house that allows you to enjoy a place of relaxation without going outside.
 Since it is completely roofed over and attached to the house it becomes part of the house, but still allows you to step out into fresh air without being ‘outside’ as it were.

 Some people break with the traditional idea of the verandah and create an outdoor space that is truly luxurious, being much larger than the usual long, narrow area.
-The result can make a stunning addition to the home that is both exotic and beautiful.
+If you choose to install composite decking, the result can make a stunning addition to the home that is both exotic and beautiful.
 Here’s how to do it.

 - Make the verandah really large, so that it extends well out from the home giving you even as much room as is in the house itself, or near to it.
 Rain can’t blow in to this space because it is too deep.